larpchronicles/rules/chronicles-rulebook.md

 *Call To Darkness*: Most Unforgiven today likely owe their very existence to their ancestors’ cultivation of slipping away into their own shadow.
 For some, this may seem like a trick of the eyes or that an Unforgiven has managed to hide away in plain sight; however, they remain very much visible, but for a short time, enjoy the safety the darkness grants them.
 The aptitude for managing such a feat remains prevalent even into modern times.
 Once per rest, an Unforgiven may spend 5 seconds in Concentration in order to slip into their own shadow and take the INVULNERABLE effect for 1 minute.
 Within their own shadow, an Unforgiven is unable to move, communicate with others, nor use items or skills.
 The Unforgiven is immune to all game effects, except SOLIDIFY and Dispel Magic.

-*Guileless Contrac*t:  Motivated by either their own amusement or safety, Unforgiven have an unabashed penchant for deceiving and deluding others; however, when it comes to moments where the truth matters, they become intensely serious and many have learned to focus their will toward ensuring such moments are devoid of falsehoods.
-Once per day, an Unforgiven can enact a binding contract between themselves and a consenting individual that lasts for 10 minutes.
-During this time, neither party can intentionally tell a lie to the other person.
+*Harvest Essence*:  Creatures of the Ether, Unforgiven have a stronger connection to the spiritual essence of other creatures than most, and use that connection to help them collect Spirit Gems.
+Once per day, an Unforgiven may deliver a single "Magic Entrap Spirit"

 **Makeup Suggestions and Guidelines**: Horn sizes and placements may vary at player discretion, but should be black or dark in color.
 Some Unforgiven players choose to “hide” their barbed tail, but otherwise this should also be physically represented.